 - “76% of sales professionals say using sales analytics has significantly or somewhat improved their ability to provide customers with a consistent experience across every channel” (Salesforce).

 Here’s where we start to cross paths with the marketing team.
 Marketing teams are often in charge of producing digital content that attracts leads to your business’ website.
-Landing pages have to be easy to read and actionable in order to convince leads to contact the business for more info.
-In order to determine whether or not your landing pages are doing their job, it’s imperative to monitor the number of calls your business receives that come directly from your landing page.
+Landing pages have to be easy to read and actionable to convince leads to contact the business for more info.
+When determining whether or not your landing pages are doing their job, it’s imperative to monitor the number of calls your business receives that come directly from your landing page.

 - “Only half (50%) of all landing pages are mobile-optimized” (Adobe).
 If you’re not taking advantage of mobile, you’re putting your business at a significant disadvantage.
 Make sure you start from scratch to offer the best user experience.